Beyond the Training Data: Confidence-Guided Mixing of Parameterizations in a Hybrid AI-Climate Model: Open Research

 The code will be published under \url{https://github.com/EyringMLClimateGroup/heuer25_ml_convection_climsim} and preserved \cite{helgehr_2025_17234569}.
 All training data is openly accessible under \citeA{ai_climsim_high-res_2023}.
 The software code for the ICON model is available from \url{https://www.icon-model.org/}.

 \acknowledgments Helge Heuer, Julien Savre, Manuel Schlund, and Veronika Eyring received funding for this study from the European Research Council (ERC) Synergy Grant ``Understanding and Modelling the Earth System with Machine Learning (USMILE)'' under the Horizon 2020 research and innovation programme (Grant agreement No. 855187) and from the Horizon Europe project ``Artificial Intelligence for enhanced representation of processes and extremes in Earth System Models (AI4PEX)” (Grant agreement No. 101137682).
 Tom Beucler received support from AIPEX, funded by the Swiss State Secretariat for Education, Research and Innovation (SERI, Grant No. 23.00546).
 The contribution by Mierk Schwabe was made possible by the DLR Quantum Computing Initiative and the Federal Ministry for Economic Affairs and Climate Action; \url{qci.dlr.de/projects/klim-qml}.
 This work used resources of the Deutsches Klimarechenzentrum (DKRZ) granted by its Scientific Steering Committee (WLA) under project ID bd1179.
 The authors gratefully acknowledge the Earth System Modelling Project (ESM) for funding this work by providing computing time on the ESM partition of the supercomputer JUWELS \cite{JUWELS} at the Jülich Supercomputing Centre (JSC).
 We thank the authors of \citeA{yu_climsim_2023} for creating and providing the global E3SM-MMF simulations used in this study.
 Furthermore, we thank the hosts of the Kaggle competition \citeA{lin_leap_2024} and all their participants for providing highly competitive ML baselines for the parameterization problem and bringing the ML and atmospheric science communities closer together.
+We also thank the three anonymous reviewers for their thorough evaluation and constructive comments.